 Treatment Options if Addicted to Lexapro or Alcohol

-If you or someone you know is addicted to Lexapro and alcohol, the most effective thing you can do is to reach out for help, begin building your support network, and talk to some experienced treatment professionals about how to start a successful and lifelong recovery.
+If you or someone you know is addicted to Lexapro and alcohol, and are known for mixing Lexapro and alcohol, the most effective thing you can do is to reach out for help, begin building your support network, and talk to some experienced treatment professionals about how to start a successful and lifelong recovery.

 By working with professionals at a local treatment center, you will be able to detox in a safe and medically supervised environment, putting your mind to ease that you will be taken care of no matter what health issue may arise.
 When the acute withdrawal stage is over, you can begin working with counselors to determine what draws you to substance use, and how to avoid those triggers going forward.